romangrubic/Snoop-Adverts-Flask/README.md

 ## Project Background

 Welcome to my Data Centric Milestone Project for Code Institute.
 The goal of this project was to allow the user to make simple operations where it could create, retrieve, update and delete data.
 Database used is a noSQL database MongoDB.
-The project is a web-site where user can post their adverts (similar to DoneDeal, Adverts, Gumtree...).
+The project is a web-site where user can post their adverts (similar to DoneDeal, Adverts, Gumtree...) and buy from other.
 I choose the name Snoop as in "to snoop around" and all similarities with Snoop Dog is accidental.

  [Back to top](#summary)